Sharm-Dev/Learn-React/README.md

-# Learn-React

-# Learn-React

-# Set up a local react environment with create react app, Steps are:
+# Learn-React - Set up a local react environment with create react app, Steps are:

 # Check for node, In terminal check if installed and what version: